 Channels of Communication

-When looking at the above list of things that should be communicated with your customers, one specific method of communication might come to mind most: phone calls.
+When looking at the above list of things that you should communicate with your customers, one specific method of communication might come to mind most: phone calls.

-Phone calls have been and still are an effective channel of communication, however, there are many other effective ways to connect with your customers.
+Phone calls have been and still are an effective channel of communication; however, remember that there are many other effective methods to connect with your customers.